aaronparker/aaronparker.github.io/_posts/2018-08-13-citrix-workspace-app-microsoft-intune.md

 Instructions for converting a .pkg file to a .intunemac file are outlined in the documentation, and the basic process I have followed to convert the Citrix Workspace app installer file is:

   1. Download the Intune App Wrapping Tool for Mac executable - <code class="prettyprint lang-plain_text" data-start-line="1" data-visibility="visible" data-highlight="" data-caption="">IntuneAppUtil</code>  - to a local folder.
-I&#8217;ve downloaded it to <code class="prettyprint lang-plain_text" data-start-line="1" data-visibility="visible" data-highlight="" data-caption="">~/bin</code>.
+I've downloaded it to <code class="prettyprint lang-plain_text" data-start-line="1" data-visibility="visible" data-highlight="" data-caption="">~/bin</code>.
   2. Mark the file as executable.
-In my example, I&#8217;ve done this with:
+In my example, I've done this with:

 <pre class="prettyprint lang-plain_text" data-start-line="1" data-visibility="visible" data-highlight="" data-caption="">chmod +x ~/bin/IntuneAppUtil</pre>

 <ol start="3">
   <li>
     Optionally copy the <code class="prettyprint lang-plain_text" data-start-line="1" data-visibility="visible" data-highlight="" data-caption="">Install Citrix Workspace.pkg</code> file to a local folder.
 You should also be able to run the converter against the copy stored in the disk image.
-In my example, I&#8217;ve copied the installer to <code class="prettyprint lang-plain_text" data-start-line="1" data-visibility="visible" data-highlight="" data-caption="">~/Projects/Intune-Apps</code>.
+In my example, I've copied the installer to <code class="prettyprint lang-plain_text" data-start-line="1" data-visibility="visible" data-highlight="" data-caption="">~/Projects/Intune-Apps</code>.
 Rename the installer to remove spaces, so rename the file to <code class="prettyprint lang-javascript" data-start-line="1" data-visibility="visible" data-highlight="" data-caption="">InstallCitrixWorkspace.pkg</code>.
   </li>
 </ol>